rcherivi/rcherivi/README.md

 ## About me 👋

 Hi!
 My name is Rishika Cherivirala!
-I'm currently a rising junior at Cornell University double majoring in Statistical Science and Computer Science.
+I'm currently a junior at Cornell University double majoring in Statistical Science and Computer Science.
 I hope to pursue a career in the field of Data Science or Software Development.

 ## Technical Skills ⚒️
 - **Programming Languages:** Python, R, SQL, Java, OCaml, JavaScript, TypeScript